 At the end of the day, we believe in the importance of superior customer experience at Route.
 That’s why we work to create the most seamless and beautiful package tracking system available.
 Just like BNPL, giving customers the option to protect and track their packages in the most pleasant way possible is a foolproof way for retailers to round out their customer experiences, rally up more repeat customers, and build coveted long-term loyalty.

-See how Route creates a
+See how Route creates a loyalty-boosting customer experience

 The company we believe most aligns with our vision of a truly frictionless and inspiring online customer experience is Klarna.